 Market and Competition

 No state-based legal or institutional framework for market competition exists in Somalia.
 In the context of the state’s collapse, all forms of economic transactions, including financial and currency systems, as well as services such as health care and education, have become radically privatized.
-Due to minimal regulation of the economy, Somalia serves as a hub for formal and informal trade in the wider region, which has led to the growth of a small number of large-scale traders and business organizations, which, often in close cooperation with state actors, control most of the import-/export trade.
-The financial sector, too, is dominated by three major telecommunication companies.
-Trade and financial companies rely on a vast network of medium and small-scale traders and transporters.
-The private sector generally tends toward anti-competitive behavior, and especially larger-scale businesses try to block competition and seem to oppose formal regulation.
+Due to minimal economic regulation, Somalia serves as a hub for formal and informal trade in the wider region, which has led to the growth of a small number of large-scale traders and business organizations controlling import and export trade, often in close cooperation with state actors.
+The financial sector is also dominated by three major telecommunications companies.
+Trade and financial companies rely on a vast network of medium- and small-scale traders and transporters.
+The private sector generally tends toward anti-competitive behavior, and especially larger-scale businesses try to block competition and oppose formal regulation.
+In its National Development Plan (2020 – 2024), the FGS has committed to improving the regulation of the economy by setting up and improving the legal, institutional and administrative frameworks that regulate the market and monitor competitive and fair economic transactions.
+However, the execution of the plan has been overshadowed by conflicts caused by the delay of parliamentary and presidential elections.

-The country remains dependent on international aid, which has been deeply embedded in the political economy of the country.
+The country remains dependent on international aid – a factor that has become deeply embedded in the political economy of the country.

-In Somaliland, the private sector also plays a key role, but anti-competitive behavior is also a problem.
-The private sector provides the government with funds, and private actors are, often through clan affiliation, linked to the ruling elite.
+In Somaliland, the private sector also plays a key role, although anti-competitive behavior is also a problem.
+The private sector provides funds to the government, with private actors often linked to the ruling elite through clan affiliation.

 Market organization

-No anti-monopoly policy exists either in Somalia or Somaliland and anti-competitive behavior is common, especially in the southern parts of the country, where business owners are intertwined with the political elites and ruling authorities.
+No anti-monopoly policy exists in either Somalia or Somaliland, and anti-competitive behavior is common.
+Business owners are often connected with political elites and ruling authorities.

-In the absence of state regulation, economic actors in Somalia have been organizing themselves according to kinship relations and partly religious affiliation, with the so-called majority clans taking the lead.
-Within clans, men dominate economic and political matters.
-Structures of social control and trust within kinship groups or religious associations determine the parameters of economic interaction, instead of legal guarantees and general regulations.
-Membership in Islamic organizations, which promise new business contacts with the Muslim world, is of growing importance.
+In the absence of state regulation, economic actors in Somalia have organized themselves according to kinship relations and religious affiliation, with the largest clans taking the lead.
+Within clans, men dominate in economic and political matters.
+Structures of social control and trust within kinship groups or religious associations determine the parameters of economic interaction, rather than legal guarantees and general regulations.
+Membership in Islamic organizations, which promises new business contacts with the Muslim world, is becoming increasingly important.
 Within such organizations, clan belonging can be transcended to some degree.

 Competition policy

 International trade is the backbone of the Somali economy.
-The country is largely dependent on imports of basic food items (rice, pasta, sugar, flour, cooking oil), building materials, fuel, electronics, etc. Sugar is the main import product, followed by Khat, a mild stimulant, which is mainly imported from Kenya and Ethiopia.
-Concerning export, the Somali economy relies on a few products, among them livestock, charcoal, hides and skins.
-Livestock exports to Saudi Arabia, the United Arab Emirates, Yemen and Oman account for approximately 80% of the export earnings, and Somalia has evolved into the trade hub for pastoral products linking Ethiopia, Kenya and Somalia to countries in the Gulf.
+The country is largely dependent on imports of basic food items (e.g., rice, pasta, sugar, flour and cooking oil), building materials, fuel and electronics.
+Sugar serves as the main import product, followed by khat, a mild stimulant primarily imported from Kenya and Ethiopia.
+Concerning exports, the Somali economy relies on a few key products, including livestock, livestock products and charcoal.
+However, the quantity of charcoal exports has significantly decreased due to an international ban.
+Livestock exports to Saudi Arabia, the United Arab Emirates, Yemen and Oman account for approximately 80% of export earnings.
+Somalia has evolved into a trade hub for pastoral products, connecting Ethiopia, Kenya and Somalia with countries in the Gulf.

-In Somalia, humanitarian aid has also developed into a commodity, with business cartels controlling humanitarian and food aid, and the rise of gatekeepers facilitating access of international organizations to vulnerable populations, in particular to internally displaced people living in camps.
+In Somalia, humanitarian aid has also become a commodity, with business cartels controlling both humanitarian and food aid.
+Additionally, gatekeepers have emerged to facilitate the access of international organizations to vulnerable populations, particularly IDPs residing in camps.

 Liberalization of foreign trade

-Somaliland and Puntland have established their own banking sector, and the central bank in Somaliland and the Puntland state bank have opened branches in some cities.
+Somaliland and Puntland have established their own banking sectors, and the central bank in Somaliland and the Puntland State Bank have opened branches in some cities.
 However, they offer very few commercial banking services, and people in Somaliland and the Federal State of Puntland continue to rely mainly on informal banks and the Hawala system.

 Banking system